 - Intensive Correction Order

 Having a good criminal lawyer on your side who can tell your side of the story in the most positive light can make all the difference when it comes to securing a favourable outcome in your case.

-In cases where you are a person of good character or you have a minimal criminal record, our lawyers can push to secure a good behaviour bond or a section 10 dismissal – where you are found guilty of the offence but no conviction is recorded on your criminal history.
+In cases where you are a person of good character or you have a minimal criminal record, our lawyers can push to secure a good behaviour bond, a section 10 dismissal or conditional release order – where you are found guilty of the offence but no conviction is recorded on your criminal history.

 Being charged with a fraud offence can be tough, particularly where it has the potential to negatively impact your future life.

 In these situations, choosing the right lawyer can be a difficult process.

 At Sydney Criminal Lawyers®, our unparalleled ability to achieve outstanding results in Commonwealth fraud cases, combined with our expert knowledge and understanding of fraud law sets us a cut above other law firms who lack our specialist knowledge and experience.

 Our lawyers can assist you in understanding the options available to you if you have been charged with “obtaining a financial advantage.”